 - The proposed research project should be truly collaborative and involve the student intellectually.

 - Safety of the student should be clearly indicated where relevant.
-Faculty whose projects require significant travel off campus with their collaborators should consider inviting two students.
+Faculty whose projects require significant travel in remote areas with their collaborators should consider inviting two students.

 - Although publication or the equivalent is not required, the summer research project should be of sufficient professional quality that publication or the equivalent should be considered possible.

-- Typically, preference will go to tenure-track faculty and to students who have not previously received a Faculty-Student Summer award.
+- All faculty, regardless of status, are encouraged to submit applications.
+Some consideration is made for tenure-track faculty and for students who have not previously received a Faculty-Student Summer award..